VA Construction Loan

 Construction Phase Draws released at each verified milestone 6–12 months

-Final Inspection VA inspector confirms completion 1–2 weeks
+Final Inspection VA inspector confirms completion and compliance 1–2 weeks

-Loan Conversion Construction loan becomes permanent VA mortgage At completion
+Loan Conversion Construction loan converts to permanent VA mortgage At completion

 Feature One-Time Close Two-Time Close